 A mini split air conditioner with 5,000 to 9,000 BTUs generally costs somewhere between $600 and $750.
 We don’t recommend investing in a mini split air conditioner that costs less than this unless you’ve come upon a great sale.
 Systems that put out between 9,000 and 12,000 BTUs can cost up to $1,000.

 For a system that puts out 12,000 to 18,000 BTUs, you could spend anywhere from $1,000 to $2,000.
 Over 18,000 BTUs, you could pay as much as $3,500.

 Keep in mind that these prices are for single-zone mini split air conditioners.
 With every zone that you choose to add, the price will increase.

-A. Installing a mini split air conditioner is more difficult than setting up a window or portable air conditioner.
-Most manufacturers recommend that you have the air conditioner installed by an HVAC professional.
-In fact, installing it yourself could actually void the warranty because there’s a good chance you might make a mistake.
+A. Yes.
+Installing a mini split air conditioner is more difficult than setting up a window or portable air conditioner.
+It’s not a DIY project.
+Manufacturers recommend that you have the air conditioner installed by an HVAC professional.
+In fact, a DIY installation of your mini split AC could actually void the warranty.

 A. If a mini split air conditioner is installed properly, it can last between 10 and 20 years.
 However, that’s only if you maintain the unit properly by cleaning it regularly, replacing the filters when necessary, and having it checked out annually by an HVAC contractor.

 A. The indoor air handling units for a ductless mini split air conditioner are typically installed horizontally on the wall.
 You can have the component installed flush with your ceiling if you prefer, though this type of installation doesn’t work with all ceilings.
 It’s also possible to have the unit mounted to a ceiling stud or even in a vertical upright position on a floor.
 Keep in mind that these customized installations typically cost more.